Neilus03/Minitalk/README.md

 ## Introduction

-The "Minitalk" project aims to create a simple networked application using signals for interprocess communication.
+The **Minitalk** project aims to create a simple networked application using signals for interprocess communication.
 The client sends a string message to the server, and the server displays the received message.
 Signal handling and synchronization are crucial aspects of this project.

 ## Compile and Run